AndreTh0mas/HistoLogyNet/README.md

 ## Directoins

-Each zip file contains ``ReadMe.md`` containing more descriptions about the use.
+Each folder further contains ``ReadMe.md`` containing more descriptions about the use.